 Ideal for cooking everything from casseroles and soups to tagines and chocolate puds, this Crock- Pot has a large capacity bowl, which makes it perfect for families.

 Set your cooking time from 30 minutes to 20 hours, ideal for having dinner ready when you get home from work or Saturday’s footie match with the kids.
 It also has a keep warm setting so there’s no rush to eat as soon as it’s ready.

-This makes serving and stirring while cooking so much easier and less messy.
+The hinged lid makes serving and stirring while cooking so much easier and less messy.
 No more splashes and spills on the worktop when you remove the lid.
-It’s also dishwasher safe, too.
+It’s dishwasher-safe, too.